Nidrux/Nutri.js/README.md

 # Nutri.js
-A discord bot that gives you nutritional values for food serverings
+A discord bot that gives you nutritional values for food servings

 Bot uses the api from https://api.calorieninjas.com ❤️